CartoDB/documentation/app/content/carto-user-manual/tutorials/build-a-categories-and-bubbles-visualization.md

 ---
 title: "Build a categories & bubbles visualization"
-description: "In this tutorial we are going to represent the distribution of the most populated places by applying colours to each type of place and a point size based on the maximum population."
+description: "Understanding population distribution has important implications in a wide range of geospatial analysis such as human exposure to hazards and climate change or improving geomarketing and site selection strategies.
+In this tutorial we are going to represent the distribution of the most populated places by applying colours to each type of place and a point size based on the maximum population.
+Therefore, we can easily understand how the human settlement areas is distributed with a simple visualization that we can use in further analysis."
 image: "/img/tutorials/bubbles.png"
 type: tutorials
 ---